prachisinhaa/Misinformation-Video-Detection/README.md

 Nerual Network: implemented basic and complex NN model using Tensorflow.

 ### Step 7:
 CNN: implemented CNN models with and without regularisation.
-Also implemented pretrained VGG16 and resnet models.
+Also implemented pretrained VGG16 and resnet models (experimented with regularisation and finetuning).

+### Step 8:
+Increasing the dataset size: the models were run on the larger dataset.